 Garvey hides his situation from the rest of his family, including his take-charge son Steve (Mike Doyle) and his frustrated daughter Penelope (Vinessa Shaw), but he has trouble hiding anything from his granddaughter Cleo (Rachel Eggleston) who, like any 10-year-old, sees right through him – much to the annoyance of her mother, Penelope.
 Eggleston turns in an astoundingly solid dramatic performance, anchoring several key scenes.

-Garvey spends his 40th anniversary meeting and making friends with strangers, especially Lauren (Christine Kelly), a young women who reminds him of his wife decades ago, whom he will ask to help him set the stage for his departure in grand theatrical fashion.
+Garvey spends his 40th anniversary meeting and making friends with strangers, especially Lauren (Christine Kelly), a young woman who reminds him of his wife decades ago, whom he will ask to help him set the stage for his departure in grand theatrical fashion.
 Evelyn is so affected by Garvey’s seemingly erratic conduct that she takes her own desperate action, running into some opportunistic street thugs (Ethan Embry and George Giovanis).
 Eventually all is resolved in perhaps the only way possible that would not be a cop-out on the part of the filmmakers, and while not exactly a happy ending – which would be impossible and almost deceitful – in a quietly contemplative and meaningful way for all of the characters that is, in its way, strangely upbeat.

 There is simply nothing wrong with this film: It’s a wonderful drama with a wonderful script and outstanding acting across the board, much of it from old pros.
 If it were rated, it would be a strong PG-13 because of the honesty of its subject matter, but it is that unfailing honesty that is the film’s best and defining quality.
 These characters seem very real to anyone who has been closely involved with the death of a loved one, and their emotions are immediately recognizable, playing out on screen the classic five stages of grief: denial, anger, bargaining, depression and acceptance.